-- Musashi Ichinomiya Hikawa Jinja: 14 minute walk
+- Musashi Ichinomiya Hikawa Jinja : 14 min walk

 Restaurants close to Hinodeya Ramen with vegan options

-Several locations, the closest a 12 minute walk
+Several locations, the closest is a 12 min walk away

 Unfortunately, there aren’t many options in Omiya, but you definitely won’t starve with Coco’s curry and lots of Konbini’s around.